 It wasn’t until a medical doctor, John Polidori, wrote a short horror story “The Vampyre” published in 1819 that presented the vampire as a gentleman camouflaged within society as a regular man.
 In the Big Stone Gap region, the late nineteenth century provided us with mysterious deaths of the town drunk and farm animals being drained of their blood.
 The bizarre tale begins with a local farmer who found two of his prize cattle dead in his backfield.
 Not an unusual occurrence considering the wildlife that roamed the area.
 But there is a twist to this gruesome story.
 The farmer not only found his cattle dead but the worst part was he found them dismembered and drained of their blood!
 The attacker only left the heads and hindquarters of the slaughtered cows.

-Soon after the cattle incident, two local boys came forward who went to Mr. Rupp’s cabin.
-Peaking through the window, they saw the recluse hermit eating a large piece of raw meat by the fireplace.
-The citizens of the town demanded that the Sherriff arrest Mr. Rupp.
+Soon after the cattle incident, two local boys came forward who went to Mr Rupp’s cabin.
+Peeking through the window, they saw the recluse hermit eating a large piece of raw meat by the fireplace.
+The citizens of the town demanded that the Sherriff arrest Mr Rupp.
 But without evidence, the Sherriff’s hands were tied and refused to arrest him.

 He relied on the kindness of local folks in the area for room and board when traveling through the area.
 The salesman did not check in with the home office of his employer to turn in the previous weeks’ sales.
 Soon after his disappearance, his body was discovered completely drained of his blood and dismembered.